smarchini/hybrid-fenwick-tree/README.md

-# Hybrid Compact Fenwick Tree and its applications for dynamic rank and selection
+# Hybrid Compact Fenwick Trees and their application for dynamic rank and selection

 Different implementations of the [Fenwick tree] data structure to aim for a better performance through cache efficiency and compression.
 Those